timqian/Git-Notes/README.md

-## Git Notes: take notes in the browser and syn to the cloud
+## Git Notes: take notes in the browser and sync to the cloud

 Make use of leancloud,